-conditions in the Reading region (see Figure 6) mean it is unlikely a radiation error from direct solar heating accounts for much of this difference.
-Prior research into the differences between measurements of open air temperature and screen temperature demonstrates that for surface insolations of $>500Wm^{-2}$ the temperature difference is rarely larger than $0.5^{\circ}C$ [11].
-The URAO observations show that, due to heavily overcast conditions in the south UK, global solar radiation at the surface was low throughout the morning, being less than $160Wm^{-2}$ until 1100 [4].
-Therefore, although NEWEx temperature observations are certainly subject to some radiation error, it is very unlikely this explains much of the observed warm bias.
+The mean NEWEx temperature series is biased to higher temperatures relative to the URAO series, although the URAO series typically lies within the lower limit of the two standard errors of the mean NEWEx temperature.
+The bias varies from a minimum of 0.5°C to a maximum of 1.5°C, with a mean value of 0.9°C. Although undesirable in absolute terms, the small bias is considered reasonable for the following reasons: firstly, it is unlikely that the NEWEx temperature observations were made in an environment as effectively exposed as URAO; secondly, it is unlikely that they were taken within an environment designed to minimize errors due to other environmental factors, such as that provided by the Stevenson screen at URAO.
+The overcast conditions in the Reading region (figure 6) mean that it is unlikely that a radiation error from direct solar heating accounts for much of this difference.
+Prior research into the differences between measurements of open air temperature and screen temperature demonstrates that for surface insolations of more than 500 W m-2 the temperature difference is rarely larger than 0.5°C [15].
+The URAO observations show that, due to heavily overcast conditions in the southern UK, global solar radiation at the surface was low throughout the morning, being less than 160 W m-2 until 1100 [14].
+Therefore, although NEWEx temperature observations are certainly subject to some radiation error, it is very unlikely that this explains much of the observed warm bias.
 However, it is possible that factors such as observers working in more sheltered and more urban environments, as well as possibly holding the thermometer, may explain this bias.
-Furthermore, the NEWEx temperature estimate is based on observations over the $0.2^{\circ} \times 0.2^{\circ}$ area centered on URAO, and the average temperature over this region should be expected to differ somewhat from a point measurement at URAO.
+Furthermore, the NEWEx temperature estimate is based on observations over the $0.2^{\circ} \times 0.2^{\circ}$ area centred on URAO, and the average temperature over this region should be expected to differ somewhat from a point measurement at URAO.